abarriebee/Medical-Data-Visualizer/README.md

 # Medical-Data-Visualizer

 In this project, the objective is to visualize and make calculations from medical examination data using <kbd>matplotlib</kbd>, <kbd>seaborn</kbd>, and <kbd>pandas</kbd>.
-The dataset values were collected during medical examinations.
+The dataset values provided for this project were collected during medical examinations.

 ## Table of Content
 * [Introduction](#intro)